The motivic Donaldson-Thomas invariants of (-2) curves: Motivic Donaldson--Thomas invariants of (-2)-curves

 \subsection{Calculation using equivariant vanishing cycles}

-We repeat the above calculations, but this time the other side of the comparison theorem.
-It is more natural there to work out the Donaldson--Thomas invariants for the category of finite dimensional $A_{Q_{-2},W_d}$-modules, not just the nilpotent ones.
-First we recall the following conjecture from \cite{DM11}. \begin{conj} Let $Z'$ be a smooth scheme with trivial $\GG_m$-action, and let $\AA_{\Cp}^n$ carry a $\GG_m$-action with nonnegative weights.
-Let $Z=Z'\times \AA_{\Cp}^n$ with the induced $\GG_m$-action, and let $f:Z\rightarrow \AA_{\Cp}^1$ be a $\GG_m$-equivariant function, with $\GG_m$ acting on the target with weight $s>0$.
+We repeat the above calculations, but this time the other side of the comparison theorem (Proposition \ref{comparisonthm}).
+It is more natural there to work out the Donaldson--Thomas invariants for the category of finite-dimensional $A_{Q_{-2},W_d}$-modules, not just the nilpotent ones.
+First we recall the following conjecture from \cite{DM11a}. \begin{conj} Let $Z'$ be a smooth scheme with trivial $\GG_m$-action, and let $\AA_{\Cp}^n$ carry a $\GG_m$-action with nonnegative weights.
+Let $Z=Z'\times \AA_{\Cp}^n$ with the induced $\GG_m$-action, and let $f\colon Z\rightarrow \AA_{\Cp}^1$ be a $\GG_m$-equivariant function, with $\GG_m$ acting on the target with weight $s>0$.
 Then there is an equality in $\KK^{\muu}(\Sta/Z')$

-where $f^{-1}(0)$ carries the trivial $\muu$-action, and the $\muu$-action on $f^{-1}(1)$ is given by the natural $\mu_s$-action, and both are considered as varieties over $Z'$ via the projection $q:Z\rightarrow Z'$.
+where $f^{-1}(0)$ carries the trivial $\muu$-action, and the $\muu$-action on $f^{-1}(1)$ is given by the natural $\mu_s$-action, and both are considered as varieties over $Z'$ via the projection $q\colon Z\rightarrow Z'$.
 Equivalently, there is an identity in $\lim_{n\rightarrow\infty}\KK^{\GG_m,n}(\Sta/\AA^1_{Z'})$

-\end{conj} This conjecture follows from the proof of Theorem 5.9 in \cite{DM11}, under the assumption that the weights on $\AA_{\Cp}^n$ are all less than or equal to one. \begin{thm} For $d\leq 2$, there is an identity
+\end{conj} This conjecture follows from the proof of Theorem 5.9 in \cite{DM11a}, under the assumption that the weights on $\AA_{\Cp}^n$ are all less than or equal to one.
+If, in addition, $s=1$, then \cite[Thm.5.9]{DM11a} is a result of \cite[Prop.1.11]{BBS}.
+While this paper was being prepared for publication, we were informed that Johannes Nicaise and Sam Payne have a strategy for proving the general case based on tropical geometry and Hrushovski-Kazhdan motivic integration. \begin{thm} For $d\leq 2$, there is an identity